input-output-hk/fs-sim/CONTRIBUTING.md

 ## Releases

 Releases follow the [Haskell Package Versioning Policy](https://pvp.haskell.org/).
 We use version numbers consisting of 4 parts, like `A.B.C.D`.
 * `A.B` is the *major* version number.
 A bump indicates a breaking change.
 * `C` is the *minor* version number.
 A bump indicates a non-breaking change.
 * `D` is the *patch* version number.
 A bump indicates a small, non-breaking patch.

+To prevent accidental breakage for downstream packages, `fs-api` and `fs-sim` should be released in lockstep with respect to major version bumps.
+This means that a major version bump for `fs-api` should result in a major version bump for `fs-sim`, and vice versa. `fs-api` and `fs-sim` can be released invidivually when only minor or patch version numbers are bumped.
+Preferably, `fs-sim-x.y.*` should have a caret bound on `fs-api-x.y.*`, i.e., `^>= fs-api-x.y`

+NOTE: before `fs-sim-0.3.*` and `fs-api-0.3.*`, both packages were not released in lockstep.